China: German companies rely on factories instead of exports - Breaking Latest News

 German companies increasingly want to serve the Chinese market through production in China itself instead of exporting from Germany.

-This is the result of the China study by several business associations and institutes.
+This is the result of surveys and analyzes by several business associations and institutes.

 Although China is important for Germany, Germany is not dependent on China as a whole, write the authors.
 After all, around 1.4 million jobs in Germany depend on exports to China.